Volunteer Information & Guidelines

 Thank you for your interest in volunteering at Bridgeport Rescue Mission (BRM)!
 We want to ensure that your volunteer experience with us is enjoyable and rewarding.

 To help make your time with us the best it can be and to make the Mission as safe as possible for all volunteers, guests and staff, we ask that you adhere to the following guidelines carefully and without exception.

-Volunteer Schedules are developed by BRM’s volunteer manager, Perri Perisco.
+Volunteer Schedules are developed by BRM’s volunteer manager, Courtney Pandolfi.
 We take into consideration the availability listed on your volunteer application, your skills and our current volunteer needs.
 Available times and the duration of each volunteer opportunity are outlined in our Volunteer Opportunities.

 Plan to dress comfortably and appropriately.
 Certain volunteer roles require special dress considerations to help you better perform your volunteer tasks.

 - Women: Please make sure that you wear modest, loose-fitting tops.
 Crop-tops, halter tops, spaghetti straps and tight-fitting shirts are not allowed.
 We ask that you avoid wearing shorts or skirts above the knee.
 Slacks, Capri pants and long skirts (below the knee) are acceptable.
 Meal service and donation center volunteers are required to wear closed-toe shoes; no flip-flops or opened-toe shoes are allowed.

 - Men: Please ensure that T-shirts do not contain messages related to drugs, alcohol, sex, profanity or violence.
 Meal service and donation center volunteers are required to wear closed-toe shoes; no flip-flops or opened-toe shoes are allowed